scalzolari/svauto/README.md

 Also, you can deploy Sandvine's RPM Packages on top of any supported CentOS 6 or 7, be it bare-metal, Cloud-based images, regular KVM, VMWare, Xen, Hyper-V and etc.

-Looking forward to add support for Linux Containers (LXD and Docker).
+Looking forward to add support for Vagrant, Linux Containers (LXD and Docker).

 It uses the following Open Source projects: